mountain720/SafecoinValidator/README.md

 ./safecoin.sh

 # The above gets the dependencies installed.
 You must reboot the machine now.
-Next, connect the validator to the SafeCoin mainnet, and start the server:
+Type these commands now to configure:

 cd SafecoinValidator

-chmod +x safecoin2.sh

-./safecoin2.sh
+solana config set --url https://api.mainnet.safecoin.org

+sudo solana-sys-tuner --user $(whoami) > sys-tuner.log 2>&1 &

+sudo sysctl -w vm.max_map_count=500000

+# Now, you'll have to manually type or copy/paste these keygen commands in, as you're supposed to make a note of the key seed, and password here:

+cd SAFE

+solana-keygen new -o ~/validator-keypair.json

+solana config set --keypair ~/validator-keypair.json

+solana-keygen new -o ~/vote-account-keypair.json